peteb/minicomps/README.md

 ## Performance
 As measured on my MacBook Pro from 2013 through Docker.
 Might not be up-to-date, but shows ballpark figures.

+NOTE: these are the "old" async/sync queries.
+TODO: measure the interface ones

 | Operation                                                 | Rate       | Allocs/q     | Lock fails/q        |
 |-----------------------------------------------------------|-----------:|--------------|--------------------:|